 Pediatric Craniosacral & Fascial Balancing

-I also have particular experience working with infants and children.
 This work uses gentle touch and movement techniques to release tension patterns in the cranium, skeletal system, organs and other soft tissue (muscles/tendons).
 Usually, the first visit lasts an hour and includes discussion with mother (and/or father) about the pregnancy, labor and early experiences for the child.
 After getting a sense of the parent's concerns and doing some gentle assessments, the treatment is usually takes about 35 minutes of the hour.
-I only work to the degree that the infant is able to receive, and can pause the treatment if the child needs soothing, feeding or changing (infants) or a break to play and integrate the treatment (toddlers and older children).
+I only work to the degree that the child is able to receive, and can pause the treatment if the child needs soothing, feeding or changing (infants) or a break to play and integrate the treatment (toddlers and older children).

 As compared to chiropractic, my work does look at alignment and movement of the bones, but does not use quick forceful adjustments.
-I work with the inherent movement that is available already in the baby, and follow/guide their movement toward greater ease and balance.
+I work with the inherent movement that is available already in the child, and follow/guide their movement toward greater ease and balance.
 At any point in the session, I'm happy to explain to you what I'm feeling and doing, so that you can be confident in the care your child's receiving.

 What to expect when you visit

 During the first visit, I ask that clients complete a full health history, which I will discuss with you along with your goals for treatment.
 First sessions generally run an hour, including assessment and treatment.

 If, for some reason, we do not need the full 60 minutes (as is often the case for follow up visits with children, or adults toward the end of their treatment cycle), my fee will be prorated so that you are charged only for the time we use.